announcement-icon

 Delivering comprehensive POI datasets across major global cities brought together a mix of operational, technical, infrastructure, and commercial hurdles:

-1. Operational Pressure
+1. Operational pressure

 The consulting partner had already committed strict deadlines to their FMCG client.
 This meant there was zero buffer for delays.
 Daily visibility into progress was a necessity, and follow-ups became increasingly intense.
 The challenge was balancing transparency and speed without letting communication overhead slow delivery.

-2. Technical Barriers in Data Extraction
+2. Technical barriers in data extraction

 Search result limits on platforms like Google Maps capped the number of POIs that could be retrieved per query.
 In dense hubs like New York, London, or Singapore, this meant thousands of stores risked being missed.
 On the other hand, duplicate results dominated top pages, while unique niche outlets that were strategically important for FMCG expansion remained hidden.